Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

 az aks command invoke --resource-group $ClusterRGName --name $ClusterName   --command "kubectl apply -f sample-workload-for-agic-test.yaml "
 ```

-As an alternative you can run the kubectl command directly from the Linux jump box access of the BastionHost provisoned as part in the [hub network](./04-network-hub.md).
+As an alternative you can run the kubectl command directly from the Linux jump box access of the BastionHost provisioned as part in the [hub network](./04-network-hub.md).

 As prerequisite to check deployment of the sample application is required to configure the NSG associated to the Application Gateway.
 In detail the NSG needs to accept traffic on port 80 if using the HTTP option.
 Run the following command to allow HTTP.